Many owners don’t know which way to turn when their previously gentle and docile natured Maine Coon starts to become aggressive towards them.

-- More visitors to home
+- More visitors to the home

 7. Defence Mechanism

-If you notice that your once loving feline companion has turned into an aggressive Maine Coon cat, check to make sure that you are not causing this behavioural change.
+If you notice that your once loving feline companion has turned into an aggressive Maine Coon cat, check to make sure that you are not causing this behavioral change.
 To do this, consider the following questions:

 - Have you acted aggressively towards the cat?

-- Are you short tempered lately?
+- Are you short-tempered lately?